Rules & Regulations

 10. Whilst moving around the club grounds on training days, no horse should be cantered or galloped as this may upset other horses or be dangerous to those on foot, especially children.

 11. The instructors or committee have the right to refuse any horse to participate.
 The instructor or the committee has the right to ask for any troublesome horse to be removed from the grounds.
 Stallions are not permitted at training days or closed competition days.
-They are allowed at Open Competitions or other days provided the handler is experience, over 18yrs and responsible.
+They are allowed at Open Competitions or other days at the discretion of the committee, provided the handler is experienced, over 18yrs and responsible.
 It is not suitable to bring an unbroken horse to training days.
+If bringing a stallion to the grounds, please ensure you review the EA Safe Stallion Guidelines.

 12. The uniform consisting of club t-shirt and badge (compulsory) with either blue/black or light-coloured jodhpurs are required on